CasparCG/media-scanner/README.md

 The built files will be placed in `./dist`, make sure you copy all files into the main CasparCG directory.

-Note: Due to an incompatability with a dependency and pkg, a fix up step is performed during build until this is resolved upstream [pkg](https://github.com/zeit/pkg/issues/75) [express-pouchdb](https://github.com/pouchdb/pouchdb-server/issues/326).
-This could cause issues when updating the express-pouchdb package.

 License
 -------